EricZinda/Perplexity/backlog.md

             you did not have 2 thing
             Host: How many in your party?

+        - Saying "no"
             - USER: Nothing, thank you.
                 I don't know the words: addressee
             - USER: Thank you, that is all for now
                 I don't know the way you used: all
             - USER: We are fine, thank you
                 ('user',) is not we
             - USER: I'm good
                 I don't know the words: good
             - USER: We're okay
                 I don't know the way you used: okay
+            - USER: I'm good
+                I don't know the words: good
+            - USER: Not yet.
+                I don't know the words: Not yet

-        - USER: and salmon
+            - USER: Nothing else, thank you.
+                I don't know the words: thank you and I don't know the way you used: Nothing

-            I don't know the words: salmon
+        - USER: What is the price for each special? -> I don't know the words: price
+            - need to implement price
         - USER: i would like to order a meal for me and my son -> I don't know the words: meal
             - maybe just synonym for dish??
              One regular meal for me, and one vegetarian meal.
                 I don't know the words: meal, meal
         - please order me chicken
             Doen't work
+        - USER: I'll have the steak and Johnny will have the green salad.
-        - USER: Can i order? -> I don't know the way you used: order
+            I don't know the way you used: and
         - USER: I would like to order lunch ->  I don't know the words: lunch
             - also dinner, breakfast
         - If you order food that we don't have it should say "just get something on the menu"
-        - i want you to give me a menu
-            I don't know the words: in+order+to and I don't know the way you used: give
         - USER: a party of 2
             I don't know the words: party
-        - USER: Tomato soup, green salad, and roasted chicken
-            Waiter: soup is an excellent choice!
-            Son: Wait, let's not order salad before we know how much it costs. chicken is not roasted.
+        - USER: Can I get 2 of them please? --> I don't know the words: 2
+            - 1) bad error
+            - 2) need to implement pronouns
+        -  order tomato soup --> Host: Sorry, I don't know how to give you that.
+        - Lots of people ask Johnny what he would like:
+            - Anything that addresses johnny should give a particular message?
+            - Johnny, what would you like? --> I don't know the words: Johnny,
+            - USER: johnny, what do you want?
+            - my son will tell you what he wants
+        - we'd like dessert -> I don't know the words: dessert
+        - Need to tell them that we don't have a menu yet
+            USER: read menu
+            I don't know the words: read

-            Waiter: Can I get you anything besides 2 soups for you?
+            Waiter: Can I get you anything besides a water and a menu for you and a menu for Johnny?

+            --------------- 2024-07-08 19:30:44.944773 - ip-10-0-0-198.ec2.internal@25: Interface:REST-, AfterInteractionData: dDVvMmJkMWh3aGNseWRkbTc2eQ==-193044944749.backup
+            USER: I'm unable to read. would you please read me the menu?
+            I don't know the words: unable
+            I don't know the words: would, read

-            Waiter: Can I get you anything besides 2 soups for you?
+            Waiter: Can I get you anything besides a water and a menu for you and a menu for Johnny?
          -   Waiter: What can I get you?
             USER: vegetables
             I don't know the words: vegetable
             Waiter: What can I get you?
         - USER: Oh one of the chicken too
             I don't know the words: one
-        - USER: I would like to pay cash please
-            I don't know the words: would, like and I don't know the way you used: pay
-        - USER: what do you have on the menu?
-            I don't know the way you used: on
-        - USER: do you have any vegan food -> I don't know the words: vegan Should say "Dad I'm a vegetarian!"

         - USER: my son does not eat vegetables
             I don't know the words: vegetable